Take these three steps to help protect your IRS tax refund from poaching.

 #3: Only trust mailed IRS communications

 The most common type of this scam is IRS collections.
-Someone calls claiming to be an employee of the IRS, stating you owe money and must pay immediately.
+Someone calls or texts claiming to be an employee of the IRS, stating you owe money and must pay immediately.
 They may even offer all or part of your SSN as proof that they are who they say they are.
 They aren’t.

 If someone contacts you about an IRS collection action, verify it first before you give them anything.
 You can call an IRS collection hotline at 1-800-829-1040 to confirm that you owe federal taxes.

-An important note about refund delays from the IRS
+An important note concerning the government shutdown